calonz/spotirpc/README.md

 ```
 Use of

-After downloading the program, you can start your installation with the spotipod_setup.exe (valid for Windows*) file.
+After downloading the program, you can start your installation with the spotipod_setup.exe
-you can do it easily.
-Open your Discord and Spotify apps, Discord > User Settings > Connections
+(valid for Windows*) file. you can do it easily.
+Open your Discord and Spotify apps,
-After syncing your Spotify account with your Discord account from the tab, "Display Spotify status on profile"
+Discord > User Settings > Connections, After syncing your Spotify account with your
+Discord account from the tab, "Display Spotify status on profile" Activate "View" option.
-Activate "View" option.
-Then click RPC > Run from the Windows Tray
+Then click RPC > Run from the Windows Tray you can activate.
+Now the application will transfer
-you can activate.
-Now the application will transfer the music you listen to instantly to Spotify.
-If you have a problem
+the music you listen to instantly to Spotify.
+If you have a problem you can create a request from
-you can create a request from the project/Issues tab.
+the project/Issues tab.
 ```

 ```